 In an era where chatbots are writing content, getting people’s attention is becoming difficult.

-But infographics are as engaging as ever.
-But most still people think creating infographics is hard and choose tools like Google Docs to make them.
+Infographics are as engaging as ever.
+But most people think creating infographics is hard and choose tools like Google Docs to make them.

 Google Docs is free, available online, syncs with your Google account and you don’t need to be a graphic designer to use it.
 Win-win option right?
 Wrong.
 Google Docs limits your creative options and you get no customizable infographic templates.

-In this post, I’ll show you how to make an infographic in Google Docs and then show you a few options to make your own infographic using a professional Infographic Maker and infographic templates.
+In this post, I’ll show you how to make an infographic in Google Docs.
+Then, I’ll walk you through the process of how you can create your own infographic using a professional Infographic Maker and infographic templates.

 What is an infographic?